Tag Archive | Lake Lure Flowering Bridge

 Black-Eyed Susan

 The widely adaptable black-eyed Susan, Rudbeckia fulgida var. fugida, was in top form.
 Among my favorites of the hardy Rudbeckias, this variety is perfect for meadow, prairie, mass plantings, or clustered among the shrubs.
-Use it also to highlight a garden around a lamp post or off the patio.
+Use it to highlight a garden around a lamp post or off the patio.
 And they’re well-suited in combination with ornamental grasses.

 Deer are not especially fond of this variety, but they might take a bite now and then.
 They came in for seconds in the Maryland garden.
 Give them full sun or sun for 2/3 of the day and well-drained soil that doesn’t stay wet.
 The best thing about “Ruff” is its incredibly long bloom period.
 Although it begins flowering a short time after Rudbeckia ‘Goldsturm’, it blooms until frost, weeks longer than ‘Goldsturm’.
 Deadheading helps maintain the display.